The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Discussion

 \section{Discussion}

 The daily sampled season~4 data reveal a number of significantly faster rotations than were identified in season 1--3.
 Thus we have clearly missed a number of rapid rotation events in seasons~1--3 due to the 7-day cadence.
+We would have detected significantly more and significantly faster rotations in seasons~1--3 of the RoboPol observations with a 1-day cadence.
+We showed that the detected rotations in the RoboPol sample cover a large range of rotation rates up to $57^\circ/\mathrm{day}$.
+This is not a physical upper limit, but a result of the limited cadence and observation duration.
+Significantly faster rotations have been described in the literature, as we discuss further below.
+During RoboPol season~4, which lasted less than two~months, only nine~rotations were identified using weekly cadence.
+This number of events is not sufficient to constrain the distribution of rotation rates.

-We would have detected significantly more and significantly faster rotations in seasons~1--3, with a 1-day cadence.
-We showed that the detected rotations cover a large range of rotation rates up to $57^\circ/\mathrm{day}$.
-Models of rotations should take this observation into account and need to be able to produce rotations with a variety of amplitudes, durations, and rates.
-We note, however, that the distributions shown here depend on the specific definition of a rotation event and the cadence of the observations.
+Models of rotations should take the large range of measured rotation rates into account and need to be able to produce rotations with a variety of amplitudes, durations, and rates.
+We note, however, that the distributions shown here depend on the specific definition of a rotation event, the cadence of the observations, and the sample.
 The same set of criteria need to be used for the comparison of data and models.

 With an independent method we confirmed the results of \citet{blinov_2015,kiehlmann_2017} that the \ac{evpa} progression is not consistent with a simple random walk.
 This result challenges the turbulence based model of \citet{2014ApJ...780...87M}.
 The method used to test the simple random walk model here, can be applied to test any model that aims to reproduce the typical \ac{evpa} variability in blazars.